Karbo123/pytorch_grouped_gemm/README.md

 **note**:
 - to use fp32/fp64, must compile with arch >= 50
 - to use fp16, must compile with arch >= 75
+- matrix sizes of fp16 must be aligned with 8